History of Braniff International Airways

-This is the history of Braniff International Airways.
+Braniff Airways, later Braniff International Airways from 1948 until 1965, and then Braniff International from 1965 until the cessation of air operations, was an airline in the United States that operated from 1928 until 1982 and continues today as a retailer and administrative entity.

 Paul R. Braniff, Inc.

 On April 26, 1926, Paul Revere Braniff incorporated Braniff Air Lines, Inc., with the Oklahoma Secretary of State but it was not used for airline operations and was eventually dissolved.
 On May 29, 1928, insurance magnate Thomas Elmer Braniff financed and founded an aviation company with his brother Paul, called Paul R. Braniff, Inc., doing business as Tulsa-Oklahoma City Airline.
 On June 20, 1928, service began from Oklahoma City to Tulsa using a single-engine 5 passenger Stinson Detroiter registered as NC1929 on June 20, 1928.
 Paul Braniff acted as pilot of the first flight with one passenger on board.
 The flight operated normally to Tulsa but was delayed for the return trip by thunderstorms in the Tulsa area.

 The Braniff brothers remained a part of the company as the ownership was transferred to Universal Aviation Corporation in April 1929.
 With the purchase of the company by Universal, the entity began operating as Braniff Air Lines, Inc. Universal was a conglomerate of smaller airlines and railways that planned a southern US coast-to-coast air and rail service.
 In early 1930, the company was purchased by the Aviation Corporation (AVCO) holding company, which other holdings included the predecessors of American Airlines.